 - Managed Investments

 All of these tools and their impact on intrinsic value, market value and the buy/sell prices are explained in detail in this section of investment fund pools.
 For the purpose of introducing property and casualty insurance, suffice it to say that this industry has the most complicated set of financial statements.
-It is important for a value investor interested in buying and selling publicly traded property and casualty insurance companies to understand all the terminology, fianacial interactions and impact all the different tools insurance companies use to generate a profit and add value for their shareholders.
+It is important for a value investor interested in buying and selling publicly traded property and casualty insurance companies to understand all the terminology, financial interactions and impact all the different tools insurance companies use to generate a profit and add value for their shareholders.

 There are several advantages to having this type of pool within your investment portfolio.

 First, insurance companies have very low volatility related to their market share price change.
 As an example, over the last six years, Travelers Insurance, a DOW company, has seen its stock price vary from a low of $90 to a high of $163.
-During this six year time period, there have only been two times that the stock price dropped more than 18% from a recent high point.
+During this six-year time period, there have only been two times that the stock price dropped more than 18% from a recent high point.
 Thus, if a value investor can purchase this stock with a margin of safety of around 11% from its intrinsic value, the downside risk is pretty much eliminated.
-There would have to be a long period of time with a batch of continous catostrophic losses nationwide to cause the stock price to slip further lower.
+There would have to be a long period of time with a batch of continuous catastrophic losses nationwide to cause the stock price to slip further lower.

 Secondly, determining intrinsic value is straight forward.
 Intrinsic value is heavily weighted by the balance sheet’s quality of investments.
-With property and casualty insurance companies, the intrinsic value formula switches from income statement or cash flow based discounted methods to the net equity position on the balance sheet mulitiplied by a factor of .9 to 1.5 depending on the quality of investments and ability to generate profit from its portfolio of policies and investments.
+With property and casualty insurance companies, the intrinsic value formula switches from income statement or cash flow based discounted methods to the net equity position on the balance sheet multiplied by a factor of .9 to 1.5 depending on the quality of investments and ability to generate profit from its portfolio of policies and investments.

 Finally, all of them pay out at least one-third of their annual earnings in the form of dividends.
 Dividend yields are strong across the board with the lowest one within this group of six at just over 2%.
-The best within the group is producing an unheard of dividend yield of 6.8%.
+The best within the group is producing an unheard-of dividend yield of 6.8%.

 You must be a member of this website’s value investment club to gain access to these articles and information resources related to insurance.